golden-panther/glaucoma-detector/README.md

 Link: https://share.streamlit.io/golden-panther/glaucoma-detector/glaucoma_app.py

-(Above link is temporarily down as it is a free hosting service and cache related issues, I am working on fixing it.
-Untill then use this project by downloading and running it on your local PC)
+(If app at above link doesn't work then use this project by downloading and running it on your local PC)

 ## Web Page
 ![alt text](https://github.com/golden-panther/glaucoma-detector/blob/master/lit.jpg)